eflaherty/Projects/LC/meds/daily.md

 - **Armour Thyroid** 🔵 — alone, with water only.
 Wait 30–60 minutes before eating, drinking anything else, or taking other supplements/meds.

 ## Mid-Morning (1–2 hours after thyroid)
-- **NOW Sports L-Glutamine** 🟢 — 1 rounded teaspoon (~5g), preferably between meals; pure free-form powder with no fillers/"other ingredients" at all, so nothing to flag for MCAS.
-Take 1–2x daily as needed
+- **NOW Sports L-Glutamine** 🟢 — 1 rounded teaspoon (~5g), preferably between meals; Take 1 - 2x daily as needed

-## Late-Morning (2 hours after L-Glutamine)
+## Late-Morning
 - **NAC** 🟢 — relatively empty stomach, no specific conflicts
 - **Liquid B12** 🔵 — flexible

 ## With Meals
-- **Seeking Health S. boulardii** 🟢 — take with food (any meal works); label is clean (ascorbyl palmitate, vegetarian capsule, silica) with no histamine-flagged fillers
+- **Seeking Health S. boulardii** 🟢 — take with food (any meal works)
 - **K2+D3** 🔵 — with a meal containing some fat, for absorption
 - **Quercetin** 🔴 — with a meal, ideally one with a bit of fat; often paired with DAO-style protocols

 ## Afternoon
 - **Nordic Naturals Omega-3 Liquid** 🔵 — 1 teaspoon (~5mL) with food; no gelatin — just fish oil, natural lemon flavor, d-alpha tocopherol (antioxidant), and rosemary extract (natural preservative).
-No calcium/thyroid-blocking ingredients, so no special thyroid spacing needed.
 Refrigerate after opening and use within 3 months.
 Repeated "fishy" burping/aftertaste can be a sign of oxidation, worth watching for
-- **LDN (3–5pm)** 🔵 — as you're already doing; no known absorption conflicts with anything else on the list
+- **LDN (3–5pm)** 🔵

 ## Evening
 - **Zinc picolinate** 🔵 — same 4-hour rule from thyroid as magnesium
 - **Allegra (fexofenadine)** 🔴 — best on an empty stomach; avoid taking with fruit juices (grapefruit, orange, apple) since they can significantly reduce absorption — space at least 2 hours from juice if you drink any.
-Generally non-sedating (unlike Zyrtec), so less of a concern stacking with anything else sedating, though individual response varies. **Confirmed lactose-free** (inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, hypromellose, iron oxide blends, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, pregelatinized starch, titanium dioxide) — low FODMAP

 ## Before Bed
 - **Magnesium glycinate/malate** 🔵 — keep at least **4 hours** from Armour Thyroid; before bed works well for this (magnesium glycinate is also commonly used specifically for sleep support)
-- **L-theanine** 🔵 — calming amino acid, good fit for a bedtime slot
+- **L-theanine** 🔵 — calming amino acid
 - **Progesterone Micro 100mg capsule (Rx, mfg.
 Xiromed)** 🟣 — as prescribed. **Contains peanut oil** as the capsule base (standard across generic oral micronized progesterone, including this Xiromed version), plus gelatin, glycerin, soy lecithin, titanium dioxide, and medium chain triglycerides.
-Important to flag regardless of MCAS: this is a genuine allergy risk if you have any peanut sensitivity — worth confirming with your prescriber/pharmacist if that's ever been a concern.
-Bedtime dosing is standard for this exact formulation since it commonly causes drowsiness (a metabolite has a mild sedative/GABA-active effect) — this is likely part of why it was prescribed for nighttime
+Bedtime dosing is standard for this exact formulation since it commonly causes drowsiness (a metabolite has a mild sedative/GABA-active effect)

 ## Anytime (Topical, Skin-Applied)
 - **Quicksilver Bi-Est+** 🟣 — topical serum, 2 pumps once or twice daily to smooth skin (wrists, inner arms, neck, abdomen, chest); for external use only, not swallowed, so it doesn't interact with oral medication absorption timing the way capsules/tablets do.